swiftDialog/swiftDialog/README.md

 --button2text       |text label of the 2nd button.
 Dialog will exit with status 2 .
 This button is also mapped to the Esc key.
 --infobuttontext    |you know where this is going right?
-This one exists Dialog with status 3 --infobuttonaction  |same as button1action - Open the specified URL
+This one exists Dialog with status 3 --infobuttonaction  |same as button1action - Open the specified URL --version           |printsthe app version string --hideicon          |hides the dialog icon and expands the text to fill the fill width